Exact phylodynamic likelihood via structured Markov genealogy processes: Abstract

 \section{Abstract}

 We show that each member of a broad class of Markovian population models induces a unique stochastic process on the space of genealogies.
 We construct this genealogy process and derive exact expressions for the likelihood of an observed genealogy in terms of a filter equation, the structure of which is completely determined by the population model.
-We show that existing phylodynamic methods based on either the coalescent or the linear birth-death processes are special cases.
+We show that existing phylodynamic methods based on the coalescent and linear birth-death processes are special cases.
 We derive some properties of filter equations and describe a class of algorithms that can be used to numerically solve them.
-Our results open the door to statistically efficient likelihood-based phylodynamic inference for a much wider class of models than is currently possible.
+Importantly, because these algorithms rely only on simulation of the population model, they retain the plug-and-play property upon which simulation-based inference depends.
+Our results open the door to statistically efficient likelihood-based phylodynamic inference for a much wider class of models than has been possible.